CmdrVasquess/bcplus/README.md

-Goal reached: Know Go language and have an overview of what pure HTML/CSS/JS can do!
+Personal goal reached: Know Go language and have an overview of what pure HTML/CSS/JS can do!
 Web frontend definitley needs better structure.
-Currently I'm trying to have a more modular structure of BC+ any playing around with it.
+Currently I'm trying to have a more modular structure of BC+ and playing around with it.

 Reworking the thing is currently in rather slow progress…

 --------------------